-Still fresh in our minds how shocking it was when giant retailers such as Bloomingdale or Toys ‘R Us closing their stores and went up bankrupt.
+Still fresh in our minds how shocking it was when giant retailers such as Bloomingdale or Toys ‘R Us closed their stores and went bankrupt.
 The news even became a trending topic on several social media for a while.
-Many people named this incident as the retail apocalypse.
-But, how huge the impact on the retail industry in South East Asia?
-This article will discuss this phenomenon, from its definition and how it changes the industry onwards.
+Many people suspect that the retail apocalypse began to hit Indonesia and poor retail management was one of the factors.

 When retail giants such as Bloomingdale and Toys ‘R Us went bankrupt, most people were curious about what was happening.
 Some people suspect that this happens because the retail industry grows too fast.
 The growth rate of shopping malls was over twice the population’s growth.
 On the contrary, mall visits declined by 50% between 2010 to 2013, and the trend kept on going until this very day.

-Other people point their finger on the unstoppable e-commerce growth.
+Other people point their fingers at the unstoppable e-commerce growth.
 The shift in consumer habits towards online shopping is the impending doom for the brick-and-mortar store.
-There are already victims of retail apocalypse in the United States.
+There are already victims of the retail apocalypse in the United States.
 Sears Holding, which previously had many branches in several states, now declared bankrupt.
 Bloomingdale also had the same fate.
-Recently, Toy’s ‘R Us was also declared bankrupt.
+Recently, Toys ‘R Us was also declared bankrupt.

 In southeast Asia, this phenomenon has been happening for several years.
 But very few realize that this is the retail apocalypse.
 It started with several shops that went bankrupt in some malls.
 Such as Mangga Dua in Indonesia, then spread widely to other shopping centers.

 The public began to realize that there was something big moving behind the scenes when giant retailers were affected.
 There is something wrong with the retail industry, which has caused some multi-branch businesses collapsed and close their outlets eventually.

 What causes the retail apocalypse